greatexpectationslabs/ge_demo/slides/index.md

     - Join our Slack channel: link on **greatexpectations.io**
     - Star us on GitHub: link on **greatexpectations.io**
 - **Please fill in the survey (posted in the Zoom chat) after the session**!
-- **We offer partnerships and consulting services: DM us in Slack!**
+- **We offer partnerships & consulting services: superconductive.com**

 ![width:220px](../img/generic_dickens_protagonist.png)